eecs493staff/eecs493staff.github.io/docs/a3-asteroids/README.md

         - Medium: 20
         - Hard: 30
     - Everytime the player travels through a portal, "Danger" increases by 2
-- A "Level" label with that count, which starts at 1 and increases by 1 everytime the player travels through a portal
+- A "Level" label with that count, which starts at 1 and increases by 1 every time the player travels through a portal
 - The Score, Danger, and Level should be reset (to their original value, corresponding to the difficulty) after the game ends.

 ### Sounds (5 points)